 Carpet Cleaning Solution #1

 The most basic solution consists of a few drops of detergent mixed with about a liter of water.
 An alternative for those who would rather not use detergent is to mix 1/4 cup of white vinegar with the water.
-It will be necessary to apply the solution then to wait for about 10 minutes for it to soak into the carpet fibers.
+It will be necessary to apply the solution and then wait for about 10 minutes for it to soak into the carpet fibers.
 The carpet should then be blotted dry with a rag or paper towel.

 Carpet Cleaning Solution #2